AI-4-atmosphere-remote-sensing/cloud-phase-prediction/README.md

-# Cloud Phase Prediction Based on Multi-Sensor Domain Adaptation
+# Cloud Phase Prediction with Multi-Sensor Domain Adaptation
 This repository provides an end-to-end deep domain adaptation with domain mapping and correlation alignment (DAMA) and apply it to classify the heterogeneous remote satellite cloud and aerosol types..

 ## Prerequisite